thalber/self/writing/csppim_02.md

 The metal bird hopped onto the witch's shoulder, still giggling, while they squat down, ruffling through their duffel bag.

-"You hungry?" - Sel looked up at him, already biting on a protein bar.
+"You hungry?" - Sel looked up, already biting on a protein bar.
 Leo nodded, and barely caught another foil packet tossed at him, - "Let's go, next one's two kilometers down, banger spot in an old mall".

 "Always love me some malls," - he sighed, zipping his backpack, and got up with a groan, following the witch back onto the rail tracks, - "Are your legs made out of steel or something?"